 So, you’re intrigued by slam poetry, and you want to know how to start using it in the classroom.
 I get it; slam poetry is so awesome, sometimes I am intimidated by teaching it.
 But, the good news is that more than likely, your kids are going to love it.
 And when that happens, you’ve

 Do you wish you could just have one more teacher in your room helping you? …or how about 28 other teachers?
 Introducing, the video mini-lesson: your new co-teacher.
 It’s just as simple as it sounds, but will change the way you look at differentiation in your classroom.
 In this post, I’ll take you through my journey

 Want some ideas on how to teaching students how to integrate quotes and textual evidence in to writing?
 I’ve got you.
-A couple weeks ago, Sam and I were given the task of creating a lesson plan to teach how to properly cite and analyze textual evidence (or integrate a quote into your paper), as
+A couple weeks ago, a colleague and I were planning a lesson to teach how to properly cite and analyze textual evidence (or integrate a quote into your paper), as students were struggling to